theoayrinhac/NameShouts-Chrome-Extension/README.md

 # NameShouts Extension

 NameShouts is the easiest tool to learn proper pronunciation of names, just a click away!
-Currently supported on Hubspot, LinkedIn and Facebook
+Currently supported on Hubspot, LinkedIn, Facebook and AngelList.

 ## [NameShouts](https://www.nameshouts.com)